Surfsol/Books/README.md

 On Home.tsx book data is retrieved from the redux store.

-If the user refreshes the app the books data will persist in localStorage, however if the user's token has expired, they will not be able to access the Home page.
+If the user refreshes the app, data will persist in localStorage, however if the user's token has expired, they will not be able to access the Home page.
 Either a refresh token will update the expired token or the user will need to login again.